chenasraf/sofmani/docs/installer-configuration.md

       download_filename: myapp_{tag}_linux.tar.gz # outputs: myapp_v1.0.0_linux.tar.gz
       ```

+    - `opts.github_token`: GitHub personal access token for authenticated API requests.
+      Authenticated requests have a much higher rate limit (5,000/hour vs 60/hour for
+      unauthenticated).

+      Supports environment variable expansion, so you don't need to hard-code credentials:

+      ```yaml
+      # Using environment variables (recommended)
+      github_token: $GITHUB_TOKEN
+      github_token: ${GITHUB_TOKEN}

+      # Can also be set as a default for all github-release installers
+      defaults:
+        type:
+          github-release:
+            opts:
+              github_token: $GITHUB_TOKEN
+      ```

 - **`manifest`**

   - **Description**: Installs an entire manifest from a local or remote file.